Dynamic CoVaR Modeling and Estimation: Modeling and Estimation

-such that the parameters are chosen to minimize the average empirical score in the VaR component for some parameter space $\mTheta^{v} \subset \mathbb{R}^p$.
+such that the parameters are chosen to minimize the average empirical score in the VaR component over the VaR parameter space $\mTheta^{v}$.
 For the VaR model $v_t(\cdot)$, this is the quantile regression estimator of \citet{EM04}.